 How was settling in at McKinsey for you?

 I really didn’t know what to expect on my first day, even after I went through the on-boarding and training process.
 I spent my first day on an actual project using power tools because we were doing bottom up costing for different products.
 It wasn’t what I expected, but every day can look very different, depending on the project you’re working on.

-They tell you about the travelling etc, but I kept asking myself, “Am I missing something here?
+They tell you about the traveling etc, but I kept asking myself, “Am I missing something here?
 Why am I’m not understanding what a typical day looks like for a consultant?”
 Well, there is no typical day.
 It can be all over the place.
 It keeps it interesting, though.

 Was there anything that surprised you when you started?